pizlonator/fil-c-website/source/pizfix.md

 - Fil-C cannot share headers with your system.
 You cannot `#include` anything from `/usr/include`, for example.

 - Fil-C cannot share libraries with your system.
-You cannot link to any thing in `/usr/lib`, for example.
+You cannot link to anything in `/usr/lib`, for example.

 Fil-C requires its own separate *slice* of headers, libraries, and executables.
 This document describes the current approach (called the Pizfix) as well as two potential alternative approaches (Pizlix and `/opt/filc`).